Free Mental Health Assessment

 Some of the different options they may go over with you are:

 • Cognitive behavioral therapy (CBT) exists to help identify patterns that may be increasing your anxiety and come up with a way to deal with them.
-For example, if you spiral out of control anytime you don’t hear back from your partner after texting, your therapist may help you approach this more reasonably.
+For example, if you spiral out of control anytime you don’t hear back from your partner after texting, your CBT therapist may help you approach this more reasonably.

 • Interpersonal therapy will assist you in overcoming interpersonal issues (like a relationship) that may impact your mental health.